 c.
-Amend Section 9.1205, "Uses Permitted by Right", item (1) by adding moped sales as an allowable use, and removing the restriction on the maximum size of an automobile, motorcycle, or moped sales facility.
-Also amend item (21) by adding showrooms as an allowable use.
+Amend Section 9.1205, "Uses Permitted by Right", item (21) by adding showrooms as an allowable use.
 The remaining paragraphs and subsections shall remain unchanged.
 The revised text shall read as follows:

 Section 9.1205.
 Uses Permitted by Right